 Product Photography for Advertising & Sales

 Professional product photography is essential if you want your products to appeal to potential customers and stand out from the crowd.
 With much time and money spent designing the products themselves and their packaging it makes no sense to use poor quality photos to advertise and market them.
-Increase the customer’s perception of value by presenting your products in a creative and eye-catching manner that makes the price seem a bargain.
+Instead, increase the customer’s perception of value by presenting your products in a creative and eye-catching manner that makes the price seem a bargain.

 The most important shots to get right are of course the key advertising shots.
 These are the ones that will be used the most to grab attention and prompt people to want to find out more.
 Dynamic techniques such as splash photography can help make advertising shots more appealing and exciting.
-This is the time to bring creative artistry together with your branding to formulate advertising photos that will work across a range of media.
+This is the time to bring creative artistry together with your branding to formulate advertising photos with impact that will work across a range of media.
 We will bring together colour and lifestyle associations to position your product well.

 Advertising photography demands a good understanding of branding as well as advanced photography techniques.
 I will work closely with you to ensure that your final images are on brand.
 The images here and on the Advertising Photography page show a few samples of some of the kinds of techniques that can be used.
 Some are single shots and others are composite images created in Photoshop.
+Other creative options such as CGI are also available.
+But, we won’t just use these tools for the sake of it.
+Rather, we will make sure that every part of the image is deliberately crafted to achieve the desired results.

 Product Photography – Catalogue Shots